 Here are the things you need to ensure before you set up live migration of your MongoDB replica set to ScaleGrid:

-- The destination (ScaleGrid) cluster must be a replica set.
+- If the source cluster must be a replica set, the destination (ScaleGrid) cluster must be a replica set.

 - The destination cluster must be of size Medium or above.